Volunteer Research Team

 “I ran my own photography business for eighteen years before turning to my first love, writing.
 I have successfully written for stage and screen, and have recently produced two short films.
 My interest in both World Wars and theatre led me to volunteer for the Great War Theatre initiative.
 I have thoroughly enjoyed discovering World War 1 playwrights and their plays.”
 (Jaye)

-“I’ve decided to become involved in this project because of my newly found interest in history alongside a longs standing interest in drama.
+“I’ve decided to become involved in this project because of my newly found interest in history alongside a longstanding interest in drama.
 I am a social worker by training, so by the nature of my work I am fascinated by people and sociology/social history.
 My background has given me a good basis in analytical thinking and objectivity, which I am hoping I will be able to use in this project.”
 (Karen)

 “I’m involved in this project for several reasons.
-Among these are family history (As a teenager during the 50th anniversary of the Great War I learned that my great uncle had disappeared, like many, many others in battle, a pointless death which shocked me then and continues to perturb me even now); my current participation in a choir which researches and performs soldiers’ and civilian songs which makes me reflect on the cultural impact of the war and how soldiers and civilians coped; and my ongoing research on the poet and dramatist John Drinkwater whose X=0 is a minor pacifist drama from 1917.”
+Among these are family history (as a teenager during the 50th anniversary of the Great War I learned that my great uncle had disappeared, like many, many others in battle, a pointless death which shocked me then and continues to perturb me even now); my current participation in a choir which researches and performs soldiers’ and civilian songs which makes me reflect on the cultural impact of the war and how soldiers and civilians coped; and my ongoing research on the poet and dramatist John Drinkwater whose X=0 is a minor pacifist drama from 1917.”
 (James)